 Awards to Faculty and House Staff, May 2018

 The Francis Gilman Blake Award Established in 1952 by Nu Sigma Nu.
 Endowed by Dr. Robert C. Kirk, B.S.
 1930, as a memorial to his twin brother, Dr. Gilman D. Kirk, B.S.
 1930.
 Awarded annually to that member of the faculty of the School of Medicine designated by the senior class as the most outstanding teacher(s) of the medical sciences.
-Rachel Liu, M.B.B.Ch.
+Gerard J. Kerins, M.D., M.P.A.

 Charles W. Bohmfalk Prizes Established in 1989 under the terms of the Alice Bohmfalk Charitable Trust.
 Prestigious teaching prizes will be awarded annually to individuals who have made outstanding contributions to the teaching program, one in the basic sciences and one in the clinical sciences, as judged by the faculty and students.
-Basic Sciences: Akiko Iwasaki, Ph.D.
-Clinical Sciences: Jeremy Moeller, M.D., M.Sc.
+Basic Sciences: Jordan Pober, M.D., Clinical Sciences: Dana Dunne, M.D.

 The Alvan R. Feinstein Award Presented to a Yale School of Medicine faculty member chosen as the outstanding teacher of the year of clinical skills by a committee of chairs of the clinical departments, associate chairs, and students.
-Susan Forster, M.D.
+Michael DiGiovanna, M.D., Ph.D.

 The Leonard Tow Humanism in Medicine Award Presented by the Arnold P. Gold Foundation Established in 1998 to honor the faculty member who demonstrates the highest standard of compassion and sensitivity in interaction with patients.
-Katherine McKenzie, M.D.
+Christine Ngaruiya, M.D., M.Sc., DTMH

 The Betsy Winters House Staff Award Presented annually to that member of the House Staff of the Yale-New Haven Medical Center, designated by the graduating class, who has made the most significant contribution to the education of medical students.
-Gabrielle Grisotti, M.D., and Sarah Perkins, M.D.
+Todd Spock, M.D., and Emily Pinto Taylor, M.D.